Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 The Broader Trend

-The 2026 legislative session confirms what 2025 hinted at: psychedelic reform is no longer confined to a handful of progressive states.
-Bills are advancing in the Midwest (Iowa, Minnesota, Missouri), the Northeast (New Jersey, Connecticut, Massachusetts, New Hampshire), the Great Plains (Kansas, South Dakota), and the South (Virginia).
+The 2026 legislative session confirmed what 2025 hinted at: psychedelic reform is no longer confined to a handful of progressive states.
+By mid-year, bills had become law in the Northeast (New Jersey's pilot in January, Connecticut's expansion in June), the South (Virginia's trigger law in April), and the Great Plains (South Dakota in March), while legislation advanced in the Midwest (Iowa, Minnesota, Missouri) and Kansas.
 The policy approaches are diversifying too — from open-access models to medical frameworks to FDA-triggered scheduling changes.
 Each year, the proposals grow more sophisticated and the political coalitions broader.

 What About Ketamine?
 How It Fits Into the Landscape